 where the $Z_k$'s are mutually independent gamma-distributed random variables with shapes $a_k = \alpha_0 + \alpha n_k$ and rates $\lambda_k = \alpha_0 \nu_0 + \alpha s_{g,k}$, and where the normalizing constant is

-In~(\ref{eq:gg}), $P_{\rm ord}( \eta) = 1$ for the null case involving $K_\eta = 1 $. \end{theorem}
+In~(\ref{eq:gg}), $P_{\mathrm{ord}}( \eta) = 1$ for the null case involving $K_\eta= 1 $. \end{theorem}

-The null structure $\eta=(12\cdots p)$ entails equal mean expression for all samples; there is a single partition element, and $K_\eta = 1$.
-In this case the distribution in~(\ref{eq:gg}) is exchangeable and equals a multivariate compound gamma (Hutchinson, 1981).
+The null structure $\eta=(12\cdots p)$ entails equal mean expression for all samples; there is a single partition element, and $K_\eta= 1$.
+In this case, the distribution in~(\ref{eq:gg}) is exchangeable and equals a multivariate compound gamma [\citet{hutch81}].
 The positive parameters $\alpha$ and $\alpha_0$ regulate within-group and among-group variation, and $\nu_0$ is a scale parameter.
 Inspection also confirms that if the random $X=(X_1, \ldots, X_n)$ has density $p(x|\eta)$ in~(\ref{eq:gg}), and if $b>0$, then $Y=(bX_1, \ldots, bX_n)$ has a density of the same type, with shape parameters $\alpha_0$ and $\alpha$ unchanged, but with scale parameter $b \nu_0$.

-Special cases of the density~(\ref{eq:gg}) have been reported: Newton {\em et al.} (2004) presented the case $p=2$; Jensen {\em et al.} (2009) presented the case $p=4$.
-See also Yuan and Kendziorski (2006a).
-Evidently an algorithm to compute $P_{\rm ord}(\eta)$ is required in order to evaluate the component mixing densities.
+Special cases of the density~(\ref{eq:gg}) have been reported: \citet{newt04} presented the case $p=2$; \citet{jensen} presented the case $p=4$.
+See also \citet{yuankend06a}.
+Evidently an algorithm to compute $P_{\mathrm{ord}}(\eta)$ is required in order to evaluate the component mixing densities.
 Beyond the $p=2$ case, previous reports have evaluated these gamma-rank probabilities by Monte Carlo.

 Figure~\ref{fig2} displays contours of the three structured components when $n=2$ and $p=2$.
 Clearly the components distribute mass quite differently from one another, and in a way that reflects constraints encoded by $\eta$.
 The densities from different structures $\eta$ have the same support; the constraints restrict latent expected values rather than observables.
-In this way the approach shares something with generalized linear modeling wherein responses are modeled by generic exponential family densities and covariate information constrains the expected values (McCullagh and Nelder, 1989).
+In this way, the approach shares something with generalized linear modeling wherein responses are modeled by generic exponential family densities and covariate information constrains the expected values [\citet{mccuneld89}].